Admin Guide

 Overview

 Event Reg Manager lets you view and manage registrations for all events.
-You can edit registration details, delete registrations, download CSV exports, and email registrant lists.
+You can edit registration details, delete registrations, download CSV exports, email registrant lists, and manage external (NSD) registrations.

 Permission required: eventRegManager or admin role.